Erasmus Study Stays

 Details of financial arrangements if the study period is terminated early

 If the “Confirmation of study period” document shows that the study period has been terminated early, students are obliged to return the part of the grant that they have received but were not entitled to.
 According to the Erasmus Eligibility Rules, the amount of the grant students are entitled to is calculated in the same way as the financial support awarded for the study period that was originally planned.
-You can use calculator to be sure.

 Green Erasmus+